Akshay0391/Akshay0391/README.md

 - 👋 Hi, I’m @Akshay391
 - 👀 I’m interested in expanding my wings
-- 🌱 I’m currently working with inidan client traderzplanet
+- 🌱 I’m currently working with indian  client traderzplanet
 - 💞️ I’m looking to collaborate with another companies and expand my team
 - 📫 You can reach me at 7396333570
 - 😄 Pronouns: ...